Human mating strategies: Effects of modernity

 During times of economic distress, women would be highly reluctant to commit to low-status men in long-term relationships and men would be delaying marriage, if they ever get married at all, in order to accumulate enough resources to attract attention.
 Consequently, both marriage and birth rates would drop.
-In addition, because the number of children a woman can have over her lifetime is much smaller than that of a man, under harsh economic realities women tend to sacrifice their careers in favor of domestic duties in order to safeguard their genetic interests.
-Traditional gender roles would be reinforced as a result.
+During the early twenty-first century, young adults around the world are much more likely to be romantically unattached, either by choice or circumstance, than older generations, and the decline is steepest among the poor.
+At the regional level, East Asia, the Middle East, North Africa, and Latin America saw the greatest drops compared to the 2000s.